 Which credit bureau to unfreeze (all “primary”) by State:

 |AL, IL, IN, KY, MI, MS, MT, NE, NH, OK, PA, VT, WI||TransUnion|

 |AZ, AR, CA, CO, CT, DE, MA, NV, NJ, NY, TX, UT, WA, WV||Experian|

 |FL, KS, LA, MD, MN, NC, OR, SC, VA||Equifax|

 |AK, HI, IA, ID, ME, MO, NM, ND, OH, RI, SD, TN, WY, DC||No clear pattern|

-When your credit is unfrozen and a lender checks your creditworthiness, the lender pays each credit bureau a small fee.
-The cost to the lender is typically $1-2, and gets cheaper with more volume.
-That fee may not sound like much, but fees add up quickly when a lender processes thousands of credit applications each day.
+When your credit is thawed, and a lender checks your creditworthiness, the lender pays each credit bureau a small fee.
+The typical cost is $1-2 and gets cheaper with more volume.
+That fee may not sound like much, but fees add up quickly when a lender processes thousands of credit applications daily.
 To reduce costs, lenders may not check your credit at all three bureaus when you apply for credit.
 Instead, the lender may only pull your credit file from a single bureau.
-The type of credit you apply for has a major impact on the number of bureaus that a lender uses.
-For example, it’s common for mortgage lenders to pull all three bureaus, since a mortgage is a high dollar loan and worth the extra cost.
+The type of credit you apply for has a significant impact on the number of bureaus that a lender uses.
+For example, it’s common for mortgage lenders to pull all three bureau reports since a mortgage is a high-dollar loan worth the extra cost.